 Anyone who wants to turn the clock back to the days when arcades ruled needs to check this out.
 MAME stands for Multiple Arcade Machine Emulator, and the Android version supports more than 8,000 different ROMs.
 For more demanding games, you’ll want decent hardware, and you might run into trouble with performance.

 This free SNES emulator is open source, and compatible with the vast majority of games.
-You’re going to want an Android device with at least a 1GHz processor, which isn’t going to be a problem nowadays.
+You need an Android device with at least a 1GHz processor, which isn’t going to be a problem nowadays.
 It comes with Bio Worm, and you can add ROMs to your internal storage or SD card.
 As long as games are in .smc or .sfc formats, then they should work just fine.
 There are also no ads, which is a rarity for a free app.

 Who can resist some old school Atari action?
 This 2600 emulator is open source, and it runs well on the majority of Android smartphones.
 You’ll need ROMs in .a26 or .bin formats, and zipped files will work just fine.
 It also supports save states and some controllers via Bluetooth.

-This is a DOS emulator that will run your classic DOS and Windows games on your Android smartphone or tablet.
-It’s optimized and runs fast, but you’re likely to encounter the odd random crash.
+This is a DOS emulator that will run your classic DOS and Windows games on your Android device.
+It’s optimized and runs fast, but you’re likely to encounter the odd random crash — just like DOS programs!
 It has full mouse, keyboard, and joystick emulation, as well as a host of other features (including LAN support) that make it the best option in the Play Store right now.

 You’ll enjoy solid NES game emulation with this app.
 It also emulates the old Zapper gun, and some other bits and pieces.
 It will read zipped ROMs in .nes or .unf formats, and it can handle .fds files with a Famicon BIOS.
 With save-state support, configurable controls, and backup memory, it has everything you need.